An article without an image is like a book without a cover.

 Why does image optimization matter?

-The answer is quite simple – Images are the most common form of media used by webmasters today.
+The answer is simple: Images are the most common form of media webmasters use today.

 We use images to display products, services, news, and even links on our websites.
 And while it’s true that they’re not the only way to present content, the fact remains that images are a lot easier to consume than reading.